john-doherty/seo-tabs/README.md

 ### Development

 The project includes everything you need to tweak, including a node webserver.
-Run the following, then visit [http://localhost:8080](http://localhost:8080) in your browser.
+Run the following:

 ```bash
 git clone https://github.com/john-doherty/seo-tabs